DhruvGarg001/HimaVault/README.md

 **HimaVault** is a fictional company that hosts its data centers in the Himalayas.
 The website is intended for users to see, learn, & improvise their basics of web-developent.
 Please note that all content, including company information and operations, is purely fictional.

-Feel free to visit:
-- [Wikis](https://github.com/DhruvGarg001/HimaVault/wiki) section for more information on this project.
-- [Discussions](https://github.com/DhruvGarg001/HimaVault/discussions) Section to discuss on issues, doubts, improvements and more.

 ---

 ### 🌟 Key Features
 - **User-Friendly Interface**: A clean, intuitive design for easy navigation.
 - **Responsive Design**: Optimized for desktop and mobile viewing.

 ### 🚧 Current Status

 As of now, the website features a functional Home Page and About Us Page.
-I expect learners to build it further to enhance their learning journey.

 ### 💻 Technologies Used